 18. HEALTH: Please visit the UW travel clinic prior to departure.
 There is minimal risk of malaria in both Nairobi and Naivasha due to the altitude (6200 ft and 7000 ft respectively), but remember to bring prophylaxis if you are planning any trips outside of Nairobi or Naivasha (including safaris).

 The CDC recommends using atovaquone/proguanil (Malarone), doxycycline, or mefloquine (Lariam).
 Chloroquine is not an effective option.
-Bring insect repellant containing DEET with you, as well as sunscreen (especially if you are taking doxycycline).
-You will be provided with mosquito nets.
+Bring insect repellant containing DEET with you,

 Note that yellow fever is a recommended vaccination but not required in order to come to Kenya, but you may need it when entering another country from Kenya, as Kenya is considered an endemic Yellow Fever area.
-WHO recently revised (June 2016) recommendations for yellow fever vaccine to be a life long vaccine rather than every 10 years.
+WHO recently revised (June 2016) recommendations for yellow fever vaccine to be a lifelong vaccine rather than every 10 years.
 See CDC's Traveler's Health page for more information: http://wwwnc.cdc.gov/travel/destinations/kenya.aspx.

 The water in Kenya is not potable.
 Bottled water is inexpensive at the grocery store.
 This is recommended for drinking as organophosphates and other pesticides are present in the tap water and are not removed by boiling.
-Should you need to boil water to prevent microbial infection, remember that the water will boil quickly due to the high elevation.
+The water at the Naivasha resident house is primarily rainwater.
+Should you need to boil water to prevent microbial infection, remember that the water will boil quickly in Naivasha due to the high elevation.
 Let the water boil for a full 2 minutes.
 All fresh produce should be washed with clean water and veggie wash solutions, which are very mild detergents that can be purchased at the major Naivasha groceries.